vincent325/Braves/README.md

 ### IMPORTANT:
 Since I am hosting it on a free tier cloud service, the backend goes down when there is 15 minutes of inactivity.
 I work around this by setting up a pinging service that would send a request to the backend every 5 minutes.
 However, the system is not the best and sometimes the backend shuts off anyways.

-If this happens go to [backend](https://braves.onrender.com/api/batters) and wait for up to 2 minutes.
+If this happens go to [backend](https://braves.onrender.com/api/batters) and wait until you see an array of batters (3 minutes max).
 Then try the frontend again

 ## Overview
 This project is a full-stack web application that visualizes baseball statistics of different batters.